albar965/littlenavmap-manual/src/en/ACKNOWLEDGMENTS.rst

 A thank you! to Andrea Deplano PVI, Italian virtual pilots for the Italian translation.

-Big thanks for John Liu and Tong Hui for the Chinese user interface translation.

 Thanks to Alfredo alias *fred*, Josemi alias *aquileo* and Emilio alias *zxplane* from `X-PLANE.es <http://www.x-plane.es/>`__ for the Spanish translation of the manual.